-As a tradesperson, you’re no doubt aware of the issues surrounding asbestos fibres.
+As a tradesperson, you’re no doubt aware of the issues surrounding asbestos.
 Asbestos is a fibrous material that was used as a construction material all over the world up until the early 2000s.
-Asbestos is banned in more than 55 countries but still used elsewhere because it’s cheap, tough, and provides jobs in poorer areas.
+Asbestos is now banned in more than 55 countries but still used elsewhere because it’s cheap, tough, and provides jobs in poorer areas.

 - Asbestos was banned in the UK construction industry in 1999.